On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation

-Notably, if the area of the foliating level sets is increasing a well-defined {\it quasi-local orientation of the ${\mathscr{S}_\rho}$ leaves} emerges simply by regarding a flow $\rho^i$ {\it outward pointing} if the area of the leaves is increasing with respect to it \cite{racz_bh_topology,racz_untrapped}.
+Notably, if the area of the foliating level sets is increasing a well-defined {\it quasi-local orientation of the ${\mathscr{S}_\rho}$ level sets} emerges.
+We may simply regard a flow $\rho^i$ {\it outward pointing} if the area of the level sets is increasing with respect to it \cite{racz_bh_topology,racz_untrapped}.
 This happens, for instance, if the integral of the product $\widehat{N}{\widehat K}{}^l{}_{l}$ is greater than zero.
 To see this makes sense recall that the variation of the area $\mathscr{A}_\rho$ of the $\rho=const$ level surfaces, with respect to the flow $\rho^i$, reads as

 where, besides \eqref{rhovf}, the relations $\mathscr{L}_{{\widehat{n}}}\,{\widehat{\boldsymbol{\epsilon}}}={\widehat K}{}^l{}_{l}\,{\widehat{\boldsymbol{\epsilon}}}$ and $\mathscr{L}_{{\widehat{N}}}\,{\widehat{\boldsymbol{\epsilon}}}=\tfrac12\,{\widehat \gamma}^{ij}\mathscr{L}_{\widehat{N}} {\widehat \gamma}_{ij}\,{\widehat{\boldsymbol{\epsilon}}} =\widehat{D}{}_i\widehat{N}{}^i\,{\widehat{\boldsymbol{\epsilon}}}$, along with the vanishing of the integral of the total divergence $\widehat{D}{}_i\widehat{N}{}^i$, were applied.